Getting Musee d’Orsay tickets before your visit is a must. If you are unsure of how to do that, you have come to the right place.

 Way N. 5: Get the Paris Pass

 The Paris Pass is an efficient way to get skip the line tickets to many museums in Paris, including Musee d’Orsay.
-If you have a Paris Pass you won’t need to book a time slot to visit.
+Make sure to double check if you still need to book a time slot for your visit in case you have the Paris Pass.

 You can get your Paris Pass here.